Airblue Flight 202: Series of failures

 By selecting the NAV mode, the computer of the Airbus A321 had to search for new waypoints, as no NAV-mode approach data were available for runway 12.
-The computer finally found a waypoint, named as waypoint CF. As it was located outside of the protected zone, the crew should have tried to change it to be closer with the runway.
-By doing so, they would not have to fly outside of the protected area.
-Rather than doing such action, Captain Chaudhry decided to create another set of waypoints that would eventually lead to waypoint CF. Afterwards, the Captain stated that they would fly towards the made-up waypoints first and then follow the made-up route before the planned turn towards waypoint CF. First Officer Ahmed did not protest anything and decided to follow along.
+The computer finally found a waypoint, named as waypoint CF, although it was located outside of the protected zone.
+Captain Chaudhry decided to create another set of waypoints that would eventually lead to waypoint CF. Afterwards, the Captain stated that they would fly towards the made-up waypoints first and then follow the made-up route before the planned turn towards waypoint CF. First Officer Ahmed did not protest anything and decided to follow along.